Kotlin/kotlinx.collections.immutable/README.md

 ## Using in your projects

-> Note that these libraries are experimental and are subject to change.
+> Note that the library is experimental and the API is subject to change.

-The libraries are published to [kotlinx](https://bintray.com/kotlin/kotlinx/kotlinx.collections.immutable) bintray repository.
+The library is published to [kotlinx](https://bintray.com/kotlin/kotlinx/kotlinx.collections.immutable) bintray repository.

-These libraries require kotlin compiler version to be at least `1.1.0` and require kotlin runtime of the same version as a dependency.
+The library depends on the Kotlin Standard Library of the version at least `1.3.30`.

 ### Maven